 While inquiring about travel arrangements for the train, which was to take the group the 25 miles across the Isthmus to Panama City, Mercer was informed that the ship they were to board there (the S. S. America) had been delayed due to bad coal and a leaky boiler, among other problems.
 The ship would not arrive in Panama City for another week.
 Until then the passengers would have to find accommodations at a local hotel.
 Mercer and his group finally left Panama City at midnight on April 3, 1864.

-The S. S. America arrived in San Francisco on April 19, 1864, after a voyage of 15 days and 14 hours.
-Mercer had intended for his group to travel on the monthly steamer for Washington Territory but the delay in Panama City caused them to miss the sailing.
-Instead of waiting for the next steamer, Mercer obtained passage for the group aboard the Torrant, a lumber bark (a type of sailing vessel), that was on its way to Puget Sound.
+The S. S. America arrived in San Francisco on April 19, 1864, after a voyage of 15 days, 14 hours.
+Mercer had intended for his group to travel on the monthly steamer for Washington Territory, but the delay in Panama City caused them to miss the sailing.
+Instead of waiting for the next steamer, Mercer obtained passage for the group aboard the Torrant, a lumber bark (a type of sailing vessel) that was on its way to Puget Sound.
 They sailed from San Francisco on April 28, 1864.

 A Vote of Thanks

 Mercer and his weary group of travelers arrived in Seattle at 11 p.m. on May 16, 1864.
 Due to the late hour there weren't many citizens on the docks to meet them.
 The passengers were escorted by lamplight to the only hotel in Seattle.